Skip to content

 How to Design a Tail Hedge Program

-There are a dozen interconnected decisions here.
-Get any one wrong and a good idea turns into an expensive bleed.
-Most programs don’t fail because the concept is flawed — they fail because execution is naive.
+A dozen interconnected decisions sit underneath every tail program.
+Get one wrong and a good idea turns into an expensive bleed.
+Most programs fail at execution, not at the concept.

 Diversification Is Not a Hedge